 While Kronk’s wanted to lead him down the “path that rocks,” yours may not be of the same awesome calibur.

-Sometimes, you have to flick it, and say “fuck it.”
-We each have a “fuck it” inside of us, but it’s up to us on when we choose to activate it.
-If we accept living in fear, then we are never going to know what we are capable of.
+Sometimes, you have to flick it and go against fear.
+Each of us has this ability, and it’s up to us on when we activate it.
+If we accept living in fear, then we’ll never know what we are capable of.